noahehall/multicloud/aws/services/Storage/storageGateway-tapeGateway.md

 ## basics

+- a virtual tape library (VTL) to your backup application using storage open standard iSCSI protocol.
+  - consists of virtual tape drives and a virtual media changer.
+  - immediate or frequent access to data
+    - stored in service-managed S3 buckets, and creates new virtual tapes automatically
+  - long term storage
+    - archive tier that sits on top of S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive

 ### Standard Tape Gateway

 - Back up and archive on-premises data to virtual tapes on AWS using your network.